-Circuit Type Color Туре Horn/Strobe Orange or Black jacket 2 conductor solid FPLR 24v DC device power Blue jacket 2 conductor solid FPLR Door Holder White jacket 2 conductor solid FPLR Initiating/SLC Red Jacket 2 conductor red/black solid FPLR Speaker Yellow or Green jacketed 2 conductor twisted shielded pair solid FPLR Strobe Black jacket 2 conductor solid FPLR Control points (HVAC shutdown, elevator recall, etc.) Red/Blue solid THHN 14 Gauge PIV/BFP Yellow/Blue solid THHN 14 Gauge
+Circuit Type Color Туре Horn/Strobe Orange or Black jacket 2 conductor solid FPLR 24v DC device power Blue jacket 2 conductor solid FPLR Door Holder White jacket 2 conductor solid FPLR

+Circuit Type Color Туре Initiating/SLC Red Jacket 2 conductor red/black solid FPLR Speaker Yellow or Green jacketed 2 conductor twisted shielded pair solid FPLR Strobe Black jacket 2 conductor solid FPLR Control points (HVAC shutdown, elevator recall, etc.) Red/Blue stranded THHN 14 AWG PIV/BFP Yellow/Blue stranded THHN 14 AWG Listed for Wet Locations

 - 44. A unique identification number, as reflected on the shop drawings, shall be assigned to each initiating device, professionally marked on the unit base, and readily visible from grade. - 45.
 All controls and specific sequences of operations required achieving reset, fan control, etc., shall be permanently labeled in a professional manner. - 46.
 A fully qualified and trained representative of the equipment manufacturer who is thoroughly knowledgeable of the specific installation will provide a training session to personnel selected by the Owner.
 Training, consisting of a minimum of two sessions at three hours each, shall be scheduled with the Owner to accommodate a day and evening shift attendance and must be video-recorded by the Contractor.
 Training shall cover, at a minimum, basic operator duties, such as resetting, activating, troubleshooting, bypassing, and testing.
 The presentation shall include instructional handouts as needed and viewer participation and demonstration.
-The training shall utilize the Owner-provided UCF Minor Fire Alarm Service Personnel Training Overview Form and shall cover all items outlined therein, as well as others deemed necessary for the specific installation.
+The training shall utilize the Ownerprovided UCF Minor Fire Alarm Service Personnel Training Overview Form and shall cover all items outlined therein, as well as others deemed necessary for the specific installation.